Blastomycosis is a systemic fungal disease caused by the fungus Blastomyces dermatitidis.

 All dogs may contract blastomycosis but certain populations are at greater risk.
 For example, for reasons unknown, male dogs are more prone to blastomycosis than females.

-In addition, young adult hunting and sporting breeds are understandably at higher risk of contracting the disease since they are in more constant contact with soil in wet areas than other non-hunting breeds.
+In addition, young adult hunting and sporting breeds are understandably at higher risk of getting the disease, since they are always sniffing different things and are in more constant contact with soil in wet areas than other non-hunting breeds.

 Canine Blastomycosis Symptoms

-Most cases of acute blastomycosis in dogs involve the respiratory system and cause significant pulmonary disease, such as pneumonia.
+Most cases of acute blastomycosis in dogs involve the respiratory system and cause potentially serious disease of the lungs, such as pneumonia.